Black history from the year you were born

-In a step to dissolve segregated racial lines, President Harry Truman signed an executive order to integrate the U.S. Armed Forces, which effectively ended segregation across the military.
-There was significant pushback to the order; but by the end of the Korean War, most of the military was integrated.
+In a step to dissolve segregated racial lines, President Harry Truman signed an executive order to integrate the U.S. Armed Forces, effectively ending segregation across the military.
+There was significant pushback to the order, but by the end of the Korean War, most of the military was integrated.

 1949: First Black-owned radio station

 An accountant and professor by trade, Jesse B. Blayton Sr. made history when he founded WERD-AM in Atlanta, becoming the first Black man to own his own radio station.
 Blayton pioneered what he referred to as "Negro appeal" music, playing early R&B and soul cuts that didn't get much airtime elsewhere.
 The radio station later became a supporter of the civil rights movement.

 1950: Gregory Swanson is admitted to the University of Virginia Law School